Jump to Section

 Practical Management of Inherited Retinal Disorders

-The continuing education course reviewed a number of topics related to care and management of patients with inherited retinal diseases (IRDs) including:
+October 19, 2020.
+This continuing education course reviewed a number of topics related to care and management of patients with inherited retinal diseases (IRDs) including:

 - recommended functional and structural tests,